-Nine of Paul’s stories were republished by Plume (a division of Penguin Group USA) as The Amish-Country Mysteries, and these editions have been embraced by Christian retailers such as CBD.com, Family Christian Stores, and LifeWay.
+Nine of Paul’s stories were subsequently republished by Plume (a division of Penguin Group USA) as The Amish-Country Mysteries, and these editions have been embraced by Christian retailers such as CBD.com, Family Christian Stores, and LifeWay.
 The publication date for Blood of the Prodigal, An Amish-Country Mystery was September 28, 2010, and the other novels in the series were republished by Plume approximately one a month for the next several months.
 The seventh hardcover novel Harmless as Doves was published in July of 2011 by Ohio University Press, and the trade paperback edition was published by Plume a year later.
 The eighth novel, The Names of Our Tears, was published by Plume in 2013, and the ninth novel, Whiskers of The Lion, was published by Plume on March 31, 2015.
-The tenth story, Stars for Lydia, is now available as a self-published book.
+The tenth story, Stars for Lydia, is now available as a self-published Amazon paperback.

-Paul and his wife Madonna still travel frequently in Holmes County.
+Paul and his wife Madonna travel frequently in Holmes County.
 He lectures widely about Amish culture at libraries, bookstores, literary societies, and the like, and his books have been featured at Book Expo America and similar professional shows and book fairs around the country.
 Paul frequently attends writer’s conventions such as Malice Domestic and Bouchercon.
 Paul’s novels have been reviewed in prominent journals and newspapers, for instance, Kirkus Reviews, ForeWord Magazine, Publishers Weekly, Library Journal, Booklist, Ohioana Quarterly, and the New York Times Book Review.

 Paul retired several years ago as the Benjamin S. Brown Professor of Chemistry at The College of Wooster, where he was Chairperson of the Chemistry Department.
 He was educated at Miami University (B.S.) and Duke University (Ph.D.), and he has held positions as Visiting Professor of Chemistry at the University of Illinois, Texas A&M University, University of Wisconsin (Madison), and The Ohio State University.
 In his academic career, he taught chemistry at the freshman, junior, and senior levels, and he is co-author of the best-selling senior text, Basic Inorganic Chemistry, published in its third edition in 1995, by John Wiley and Sons.